troglobit/watchdogd/README.md

 Without arguments `watchdogd` runs in the background, monitoring the the CPU, and as long as there is CPU time it "kicks" the WDT chip (via the driver).
+If `watchdogd` is stopped, or does not get enough CPU time to run, the WDT will detect this and reboot the system.
+This is the normal mode of operation.

 However, with few command line options it can also monitor other aspect of the system, such as:

 - Load average
 - Memory leaks